John-Kostick/vzome-sharing/_posts/2022-05-21-Regular-Dodecahedron-Array-11-16-38.md

   <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/11-16-38-Regular-Dodecahedron-Array/Regular-Dodecahedron-Array.png" />
 </vzome-viewer>

 Further out from the center, a larger Icosahedral symmetry array can be built, likewise with Dodecahedra sharing edges with neighbors, and also having unfilled spaces between units.
+Larger concentric "shells" of dodecahedra can be composed in similar fashion.
+These are by no means the only ways to arrange dodecahedra in icosahedral symmetry, just relatively simple configurations.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/10-38-32-Giant-dideca-array/Giant-dideca-array.vZome" >